lksnyder0/ansible-beats/README.md

 =========

 A role to install and manage all supported beats offered from Elastic.
 This is a generic role that will install any combination of beats agents.
+I have confirmed this role to work with packetbeat, auditbeat, filebeat, and metricbeat on the supported platforms listed on the Galaxy page.
+In concept, this play *should* work for all beats agents but small idiosyncrasies may break it.

 Requirements
 ------------